A-to-Z Guide to Selling a House With Asbestos and How to Disclose It in 2026

 Even though the information on this web page is provided by a qualified industry expert, it should not be considered as legal, tax, financial or investment advice.
 Since every individual’s situation is unique, a qualified professional should be consulted before making financial decisions.

-This article is going to help you separate the manageable reality of selling a house that contains asbestos from the sometimes distressing perceptions you may have heard.
+This article is going to help you separate the manageable reality of selling a home with asbestos from the sometimes distressing perceptions you may have heard.

-There are a lot of homes in the US that still contain asbestos in some form.
-In my more than two decade long real estate investing career, I’ve seen this issue dealt with successfully across the country.
+There are a lot of homes in the U.S. that still contain asbestos in some form.
+In my more than two-decade-long real estate investing career, I’ve seen this issue dealt with successfully across the country.
+Don’t worry, you can sell a house that has asbestos.

 Can you sell a house with asbestos siding or other components containing asbestos?
 The answer is yes, you can.

 Until the 1980s, thousands of products containing asbestos were being used by ordinary consumers in the US.
-This includes items that were used in the construction of residential properties such as insulation, tiles, and siding.
+These included items that were used in the construction of residential properties such as asbestos insulation, tiles, and siding.

 Over half of the single-family homes in the US that are occupied today were built before 1980.
-As you might expect, homes containing asbestos materials are being legally bought and sold every day.
+As you might expect, homes with asbestos-containing materials are being legally bought and sold every day.

-Basically there are two ways in which a homeowner can sell their home when it has asbestos.
+Basically, there are two ways you can legally sell a house with asbestos.
 One way is to fix the asbestos issue and then sell the house the way you normally would by marketing it to the general public.
 The other way is to sell the property as-is.

-Depending on the state in which the property is located, there are many rules regarding seller disclosure of material facts.
+Asbestos disclosure when selling a house depends on your state.
+There are many rules regarding seller disclosure of material facts.
 Taken together, they point toward the full disclosure of the presence of asbestos.

 Even if your state doesn’t have an asbestos disclosure law, they may have other disclosure requirements that a buyer, or their attorney, could believe would include asbestos.